-Avraham and Mosheh foresaw Yeshua the Messiah.
-Yeshua said Avraham was happy to see Him and Mosheh wrote about Him.
-But when and how did they foresee the Messiah?
+In His own words, Yeshua said that Avraham and Mosheh did foresee Him.
+Moreover, Yeshua said that Avraham rejoiced to see Him, and Mosheh wrote about Him.
+But when and how did they foresee Yeshua?

 In order to find the answer to these questions, we need to go back in the past, in the Book of Genesis.

-How could Avraham (Abraham) have seen anything behind him without having turned back?
-In KJV the word him is in italics meaning it is not in the Hebrew text, but inserted.
-The KJV translators added the word him, because that was how they saw it fit.
-It is not uncommon for the translators to add words in their translations in order “to fix” the text for us.
+How could Avraham have seen anything “behind him” without having turned back?
+In KJV the word him is in italics meaning it is not in the Hebrew text but assumed and inserted for clarity, as they saw it fit.
+It is not uncommon for the translators to add words in their translations in order “to fix” the text for the reader.

-Sometimes some words have to be added, but as it is the case in our verse, they changed the entire meaning of the text.
-We need to know that when we read a translation, we read the personal opinion of the translator, and very often fortfied by denominational bias.
-That is why the present author’s responsibility is to make as literal as possible translation supported by textual criticism of two or three witnesses in the Scripture.
+Sometimes some words need to be added in the translations, for Hebrew wards have deep meanings.
+But as it is the case in our verse, such an addition changed the entire meaning of the text.
+We need to know that when we read a translation, we read the personal opinion of the translator, and very often fortified by denominational bias.
+That is why the present author feels the responsibility to make as literal as possible translations supported by textual criticism of two or three witnesses in the Scripture.

 There are no vain words in the Torah.
 If something is said in a certain way, it must be for a reason.

-Let us begin to do a textual criticism of verse 13.
-Firstly, we should notice that Gen 22:13 does not say that Avraham turned back and then he saw the ram caught in a picket.
-The Hebrew text simply does not say it.
-If that the intent of the author, it could have been said plainly, as it was the case when Mosheh had to turn aside to see the burning bush, as we read in Exodus.
+Let us see it a little deeper, as we will do a textual criticism of Gen 22:13.
+Firstly, we should notice that the verse does not say that Avraham turned back and then he saw the ram caught in a picket.
+The Hebrew text simply does not say that.
+If that were the intent of the author, it could have been said plainly, as it was the case when Mosheh had to turn aside to see the burning bush, as we read in Exodus,

-In the Greco-Roman culture the future is before and the past is behind us.
-However, in a Hebraic mind, it is just the opposite: the past is before the Hebrew, because he knows it and therefore he can see it, while the future is behind him, because he does not know it and he cannot see it, namely the future is hidden from him.
+In the Greco-Roman culture the future is seen “before”, and the past is seen “behind” the point of speaking.
+However, in a Hebraic mind, it is just the opposite: the past something that is before the Hebrew speaker, because he knows it and therefore, he can see it, while the future is behind him, because he does not know it and therefore cannot see it, namely, the future is hidden from him.

 וישׂא And lifted up אברהם Avraham את עיניו his eye וירא and looked והנה and saw איל a ram